Megaloptera have biting mouthparts and Planipennia have sucking mouthparts.

 There are 1000 species worldwide, found in semi-arid areas.
 There is just one British species, Euroleon nostras, found in East Anglia and around the south coast of England, and also in the Channel Islands.

 Larvae.
 The most remarkable feature of ant lions is the pit fall trap the larva constructs to capture its prey.
-Left is a Myrmeleon formicarius pit fall trap with just the jaws of the larva visible, and on the right is the fat, hairy larva.
+Left is a Myrmeleon formicarius pit fall trap with just the jaws of the larva visible, and below is the fat, hairy larva.
 The larva constructs the trap in loose sand, by shuffling backwards in a circle, and flicking the excavated sand over its head.

 Once the trap is dug it waits with just its jaws on the outside for an insect to fall into the trap and slide to the bottom.
 The jaws are huge and perforated so the larva can inject digestive enzymes to soften the tissues, then suck the juices of its victims.
 The most common victims are ants - hence its common name.